PennLINC/grmpy_opendata/docs/data-narrative.md

 bss
 phys_anhed - scored as rpasShort
 soc_anhed - scored as rsasShort
-eswan_dmdd - there are some ptps with a single item missing; these ptps are missing eswan_dmdd scores (for the incomplete category and the total score) in the self_report_summary.tsv psqi - TODO still need to check best
+eswan_dmdd - there are some ptps with a single item missing; these ptps are missing eswan_dmdd scores (for the incomplete category and the total score) in the self_report_summary.tsv; could adjust the min_count in the column sums to prevent total score from being calculated if there is a single item missing; might need to add NA to incomplete items as well? psqi - scoring script looks good, but there are no NA values so the scoring won't catch incomplete items; should also adjust min_count to the global sum. some inconsistencies with crosschecking with the self_report_summary.tsv for component 4; sub-110354 says they spend 6am to 5am in bed but only sleep for 8 hours resulting in a component 4 score of 3 by my logic, for some reason its 2 in the self_report_summary.tsv;
+best